14 Products People With Endometriosis Swear By

 To help you find some relief from your symptoms, we asked our Mighty community to share which products help them manage their endometriosis.
 Here are their recommendations.

 A hot water bottle is a popular endometriosis pain relief product for providing heat therapy that can help soothe muscle aches and cramps.

 “A Fashy brand hot water bottle [featured above],” recommended April Rose.
 “The moist heat feels way more helpful for me than dry, electric heat from a plug in heating pad.
 They make them in a bunch of sizes.
 They’re magnificent.”

 Katy Louise Roberts told us, “I use a hot water bottle.
 It doesn’t help my tummy so much but I get chest pain with periods and it’s horrific pain from that – the heat helps it.”

-Buy the hot water bottle and cover above for $17.95 from Amazon.
+Buy a hot water bottle and cover for $13.99 from Amazon.

 2. Pelvic Cushion

 The memory foam cushion featured above is designed to help relieve the pain from tailbone injuries, hemorrhoids, pregnancy back pain, sciatica and pelvic pain.
 It also works to straighten your back and correct your posture.